|2.5mg MR||28 tablets||£20.99|

-|5mg MR||84 tablets||£14.99|
+|5mg MR||28 tablets||£14.99|

 Felodipine is a type of medication used to treat high blood pressure.
 It also works to manage angina and reduces your risk of a future heart attack or stroke.

-Felodipine is a calcium channel blocker which relaxes the muscles of the heart and the blood vessels.
+Felodipine is a calcium channel blocker that relaxes the muscles of the heart and the blood vessels.
 This in turn allows the blood to flow more freely around the body, lowering the blood pressure.

-Please Note: Inactive ingredients may vary between different brands of generic Felodipine.
+Please note: inactive ingredients may vary between different brands of generic felodipine.

 Felodipine should not be crushed or split before taking it.
 The tablets should be taken whole otherwise you may not get the full effect of the medicine.

-Rare side effects may include:
+Rare side effects (occurring in between 1/1,000 and 1/10,000 people) include:

-Felodipine should not be taken if:
+Felodipine should not be taken if you:

-Grapefruit juice should be avoided while you are taking Felodipine as it interacts with the medicine, stopping it from working properly.
-It's fine to drink alcohol but it can cause your blood pressure to lower too much in combination with Felodipine.
+Grapefruit juice should be avoided while you are taking felodipine as it interacts with the medicine, stopping it from working properly.
+It's fine to drink alcohol but it can cause your blood pressure to lower too much in combination with felodipine.
 If you experience dizziness you may need to avoid alcohol.

 Felodipine is not usually suitable to take during pregnancy.
 If you fall pregnant during your treatment, inform your doctor as soon as possible.